 Whether you’re renting a vacation home or staying at a resort property in Islamorada, I definitely recommend booking early.
 If you’re looking for more of a resort setting in Islamorada, Drop Anchor Resort offers reasonably priced accommodations with good reviews.
 For a higher-end family friendly resort in the Florida Keys, Cheeca Lodge is a great option as well.
 (Full disclosure, I personally haven’t stayed at either resort, but my parents have stayed at Cheeca Lodge more than once and love it.)

 With Islamorada being almost completely surrounded by water, there’s no shortage of marine life and water activities.
-Whether you’re visiting Islamorada with kids or without, you’re sure to find something there for everyone on your family vacation in the Keys.
+Whether you’re visiting the Florida Keys with kids or without, there are so many fun things to do in Islamorada and the rest of the Keys.
 The laid-back feel in Islamorada also makes it a great place to sit along the water with a drink in hand and nothing to do but relax.

 Theater of the Sea